 Students with good academic performance are often interested in new admission methods such as competency assessment exams or direct admission, while average students prioritize considering academic records.

-According to Mr. Thuy, this shows that it is impossible to use a common message for all audiences.
-For example, communication campaigns for excellent students need to focus on talent programs, scholarships, and research opportunities; while for the group of average students, it should emphasize the stability of the training program and real job opportunities.
+According to Mr. Thuy, this shows that a single message cannot be used for all target groups.
+For example, a communication campaign for high-achieving students should focus on talent programs, scholarships, and research opportunities; while for average students, it should emphasize the stability of the training program and practical job opportunities.

 Along with that, the trend of "choosing to study because of passion" instead of "chasing after scores" is increasingly evident, requiring schools to change their thinking and communication messages in a more approachable and realistic direction.